CMSDASAtLPC/LongExerciseSUSYDisappearingTracks/README.md

 ## 3.)
 Track-level analysis

-Now that you've got your feet wet with the basics of tracking, we can start with the disappearing track search.
+Now that you got your feet wet with tracking, we can start with the disappearing track search.
 In this section, you will take a closer look at the properies of disappearing tracks and develop a method to identify them in events.

 ### 3.a) Tracking variables